basho/riak_function_contrib/Home.md

 * All the code for this site can be found on the [Riak Function Contrib Repo on GitHub](https://github.com/basho/riak_function_contrib)
 * Scroll down to the **Contributing** section to learn how to add a function to the repo
 * The list of available MapReduce functions can be found [[here|map-reduce-functions]]
-* The Pre- and Post- Commit Functions are [[here|pre-and-post-commits]]
+* The Pre and Post-Commit Functions are [[here|pre-and-post-commits]]
 * Other Functions (Importing/Exporting Data, Bucket Reloading, etc.) can be [[found here|other-functions]]

 ## Functions in Riak

-The ability to query Riak past the standard GET, PUT and UPDATE functionality that a key/value store provides is made possible through MapReduce functions.(You can, of course, use [Riak Search](http://wiki.basho.com/display/RIAK/Riak+Search), but it serves a different purpose than MapReduce).
-Additionally, Riak provides the ability to run  Pre- and Post-Commit Hooks, which are functions that are invoked before or after a riak_object is persisted.
+The ability to query Riak past the standard GET, PUT and UPDATE functionality that a key/value store provides is made possible through MapReduce functions.
+Additionally, Riak provides the ability to run Pre and Post-Commit Hooks, which are functions that are invoked before or after a riak_object is persisted.

 MapReduce and Pre- and Post- Commits enable you to extend your Riak's capabilities and build powerful querying and additional functionality into your applications.